pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

 Pulsar on Windows supports a standard installation as well as running Pulsar in “Portable Mode” (more on that below).

 To install Pulsar regularly, download the `Setup` file, and double click to run.
-During the installation process, you'll be able to choose either the default user install (just the current user) or a machine install (all users of the machine).
+During the installation process, you’ll be able to choose either the default user install (just the current user) or a machine install (all users of the machine).
 A user install is recommended, but either one will work, though a machine install will require administrative privileges.

 You’ll be asked whether the folders that contain the `pulsar` and `ppm` binaries should be added to your `PATH`.
 This is recommended; it will make it easier to [launch Pulsar from a terminal](http://localhost:8081/getting-started/terminal-commands/).